 Global Context, Local Action

 According to the Intergovernmental Panel on Climate Change, humanity now experiences the consequences of 1°C of average planetary warming, including rising sea levels and more extreme weather.
 While climate change affects all of the planet’s populations, those in developing countries and disadvantaged populations in all countries are even more vulnerable to climate impacts.
 Changes in human behavior at all scales are required to prevent the predicted catastrophic consequences of more than 1.5°C warming.1

 Between 2005 and 2014, college campuses in the U.S. reduced their greenhouse gas emissions by more than 6 percent, with many institutions in the coastal Northeast region averaging a reduction of more than 16 percent.2 Princeton is also demonstrating significant reductions in emissions over time.

 Short and Long Term Objectives

-Princeton’s new target is to reach net zero campus greenhouse gas emissions — reducing both direct emissions from on-site energy production and fleet fuel use, and indirect emissions from purchased electricity — by 2046.
-Additional indirect emissions from commuting, procurement and other activities will be tracked and reduced where feasible.
+Princeton’s new target is to reach net zero campus greenhouse gas emissions — reducing both direct emissions from on-site energy production and fleet fuel use, and indirect emissions from purchased electricity — by 2046 or sooner.
+As part of the broader need to influence indirect emissions sources, we are also initiating focused studies of construction materials procurement strategies.

 Princeton’s Progress To Date

-Notable contributions to that progress include the development of campus “Greenhouse Gas Reduction Decision-Making Criteria” by a faculty-led CO2 Task Force, improved central plant efficiencies, installation of ground source heat pump (geoexchange) systems, a $45 million investment in existing building energy-efficiency improvements with a collective five-year-or-less payback, and the potential claim around 2020 of carbon emissions reduction from our 4.5-megawatt on-campus photovoltaic array.
+Foundational to this progress includes “Greenhouse Gas Reduction Decision-Making Criteria” developed by a Presidentially-appointed and faculty-led CO2 Task Force in 2015, improved central plant efficiencies, installation of campus-wide ground source heat pump (geoexchange) systems, renewal of investments in existing building energy-efficiency improvements with a collective ten-year-or-less payback, installation of on-site solar PV systems providing almost 20 percent of campus electricity demand, and investigation of off-site renewable electricity options.

 Annual Campus Greenhouse Gas Emissions and Campus Square Footage